beazt123/homemade-ai-assistant/README.md

 ### Notes
 - Pocketsphinx is not supported beyond python 3.6.
 The python version was downgraded to support pocketsphinx so as to enable offline transcription.
+- Spotify API: use input() if not credentials not found in cache/config
+	- Shelved: Auth needed and only premium users get to stream content

 #### Config mgmt
 - 4 principles of config mgmt
 	- Static